Chair - Professor Laura McAllister

 of Chartered Accountants in 1989, working in both the private and

-public sectors and is currently Director of Finance at Cardiff
+public sectors and is currently ICAEW Regional Director for Wales.

-Metropolitan University.
-For 5 years, Martin was Chairman of UWIC
+For 5 years, Martin was Chairman of UWIC Inter Cardiff, engineering

 Professor John Baylis